psydrake/adviceOwl/README.md

 # Advice Owl

 ## About
-Advice Owl is an advice column aggregator for mobile devices (currently only Android phones and tablets).
+Advice Owl is an advice column aggregator for mobile devices (currently Android based phones and tablets, including the Kindle Fire).

 ## Technical
 Advice Owl is built for mobile devices using the Apache Cordova (a.k.a.
 PhoneGap) framework.
 It reads the RSS feeds of popular advice columns, using jGFeed - an abstraction layer on top of Google Feeds API - to process all the data in JSON on the client side.
-It uses jQuery and jQuery Mobile, to help make JavaScript a pleasure to code with.
+It uses jQuery and jQuery Mobile, to help make coding with JavaScript a pleasure.

 Thanks to all the Open Source developers who contributed to the libraries that made this project possible!